1990 Gawkadal massacre

-The Gawkadal massacre was named after the Gawkadal bridge in Srinagar, Jammu and Kashmir, India, where, on 21 January 1990, the Indian paramilitary troops of the Central Reserve Police Force opened fire on a group of Kashmiri protesters in what has been described by some authors as "the worst massacre in Kashmiri history".
+The Gawkadal massacre was named after the Gawkadal bridge in Srinagar, Jammu and Kashmir, India, where, on 21 January 1990, the Indian paramilitary troops of the Central Reserve Police Force opened fire on a group of Kashmiri protesters in what some have called "the worst massacre in Kashmiri history".
 At least 50 people were killed.

-According to survivors, the actual death toll may have been as high as 280.

-The massacre happened two days after the Government of India appointed Jagmohan as the Governor for a second time in a bid to control the mass protests by Kashmiris.
+The incident occurred two days after the state went under Governor's Rule, with Jagmohan appointed as the Governor for a second time in the Union government's bid to control mass protests by Kashmiris.

 Background

-January 1990 was a major turning point for the Kashmir insurgency as well as the Indian government's handling of it.
-By this time, the Kashmir insurgency was one-and-a-half year old, having been launched by the Pakistan-based Jammu Kashmir Liberation Front (JKLF) in July 1988 under Pakistani sponsorship.
-However, pro-Independence JKLF was not in Pakistan's interest.
+January 1990 was a major turning point for the one-and-a-half year old Kashmir insurgency, having been launched by the Pakistan-based Jammu Kashmir Liberation Front (JKLF) in July 1988 under Pakistani sponsorship.
+However, the pro-Independence JKLF was not in Pakistan's interest.
 By October 1989, its secret service ISI, working with the Jamaat-e-Islami Azad Kashmir, brought together some of the key Islamist insurgent groups working in Kashmir under the banner of Hizbul Mujahideen.
 In a key meeting in Kathmandu on 14 January 1990, Jamaat-e-Islami Kashmir was persuaded to take control of Hizbul Mujahideen.
 Henceforth, the Kashmir insurgency was to run along an Islamist paradigm.
 An often-heard slogan was "Azadi ka matlab kya, La Ilahi lilillah [illallah]" ("What is the meaning of freedom?
 It is Islamic State").

 Concurrent to these developments, the Indian central government was going through a crisis.
-Rajiv Gandhi lost the general election held in 1989, and a minority government led by opposition Janata Dal under V. P. Singh took power, with external support from the Bharatiya Janata Party.
-Singh appointed a Kashmiri politician Mufti Muhammad Sayeed as the Home Minister.
-A week later, on 8 December 1989, the JKLF kidnapped his daughter Rubaiya Sayeed, demanding the release of jailed JKLF militants in return for her release.
-The government's capitulation to this demand strengthened the image of JKLF and gave a fillip to its azadi (freedom) movement, while at the same time undercutting the authority of the state government led by Farooq Abdullah.
+Rajiv Gandhi lost the general election held in 1989, and a minority government led by opposition Janata Dal under V. P. Singh took power, with external support from the Bharatiya Janata Party (BJP).
+Singh appointed a Kashmiri politician Mufti Muhammad Sayeed as the Union home minister.
+A week later, on 8 December 1989, the JKLF kidnapped his daughter, Rubaiya Sayeed, demanding the release of jailed JKLF militants in return for her release.
+The government's capitulation to this demand strengthened JKLF and its "azadi" ("freedom") movement, while at the same time undercutting the authority of the state government led by Farooq Abdullah.

-Following these events, the Indian government decided to replace the Governor K. V. Krishna Rao.
-Under the pressure of the Bharatiya Janata Party, the V. P. Singh government in Delhi, chose Jagmohan to succeed him.
-Jagmohan had served a previous term as the Governor in the State, during which the Chief Minister Farooq Abdullah was dismissed.
-Abdullah had held it against Jagmohan, and resigned from Chief Ministership when he heard the news.

-The state went under Governor's rule.
+Following these events, the Indian government decided to replace Governor K. V. Krishna Rao.
+Under the pressure of BJP, the V. P. Singh government chose Jagmohan to succeed him.
+Jagmohan had served a previous term as the Governor in the State, during which the chief minister Farooq Abdullah was dismissed.
+Abdullah had held it against Jagmohan, and resigned from chief ministership ahead of the appointment.
+The state went under Governor's rule (the imposition of direct Union government rule).

+Journalist Arif Jamal states that, once Jamaat-e-Islami decided to take over the leadership of the insurgency, it moved into decisive action, activating "a decade of planning".